Not2Savage/verodin-project/verodin-test/README.md

 5. Right click and choose **Copy > Copy Selector**

 It will generate a string similar to `#header_logo > a > img`, this is a unique object identier that you can use in youre tests (these can be greatly shortened in many cases but for now lets stick to the basics).
 To make this into a selector, open up the new object class you created and wrap it in the following: `this.objectName = Selector('your object')`.
 This will create an object you can call on later.

 ### Tests
+Tests are where we will take those objects and create a sequential set of objects and actions to replicate a users experience on the website, thus creating e2e tests.

 To begin setting up the test class create a new file called `myTests.js`.
 From there you want to import Testcafe by typing `import { Selector } from 'testcafe'`.
 This will call the Selector function from the Testcafe library so that we can interact with elements on a page.

-Tests are where we will take those objects and create a sequential set of objects and actions to replicate a users experience on the website, thus creating e2e tests.
+Next we will setup a fixture which in TestCafe will organize our tests into a certain category for the tests to run.
+For this type the line `fixture(test description)` underneath the import function.
+In here we can configure what things we want our tests to use, for example typing `.page(URL)` it will tell all subsequent tests to go to the page set in the fixture when they load.

-To do this, first setup your tests by adding:
+Now to start using those objects and adding actions to form a test, to do this, first setup your tests by adding:

 `test(test name, async t =>{`